jstanle0/startup/README.md

 ### Key features

-- __Treat yourself!__ Pick a reward, write a discription of it, add a photo -- Whatever helps you remember why your're achieving your goals.
+- __Treat yourself!__ Pick a reward, write a description of it, add a photo -- Whatever helps you remember why your're achieving your goals.
-- __Set goals!__ Set goals to earn stars, with customization for repeating or long-term goals.
+- __Set goals!__ Set goals to earn stars, and add a due date to help you complete them.
 - __Share with friends!__ Proud of your achivements?
 Post them to the community on the community board!

 ### Technologies